techidaily/site-screen-video-capture/source/_posts/new-2024-approved-free-vs-paid-discover-the-best-zoom-transcription-tools.md

 ![Transcribe  Zoom Cloud Recording with Rev ](https://images.wondershare.com/filmora/article-images/zoom-transcription-software-rev.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/xIP8ktrmOdg?si=zRnjbGzM6PDx2jCq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Furthermore, the web interface shows the expected turnaround time and the cost of transcription on a per-minute basis.
 You can even include some add-ons like timestamps, verbatim, etc. to make the transcription more detailed and informative.
 However, the more add-ons you include, the higher the price goes.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/MTb4xHzeQEk?si=9Sqq-gFWnHc8x3_P" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 3. [Happy Scribe](https://www.happyscribe.co/)